jenineharris/ichad-workshops/README.md

 R can do everything that paid statistical software like SPSS and SAS can do, and often more! <a href = "http://r4stats.com/2019/05/28/data-science-jobs-report-2019-python-way-up-tensorflow-growing-rapidly-r-use-double-sas/">Analysis of data on job openings and other metrics</a> shows that R is increasingly included as a desired or required skill, often surpassing traditional closed source software like SPSS and SAS.
 R is particularly great for **data management** and developing amazing **data visualizations**.
 This workshop is designed to get you started using R.

 To follow along during the workshops, you will need to install **R** and **R Studio** before the workshop.
-The speed of installation is often quick but will depend on your computer and your internet connection, so make sure to try ahead of time.
+The speed of installation is often quick but will depend on your computer and your internet connection, so installing ahead of time is recommended.

 ### Installing R and R Studio